 Call Your Doctor

-- Increased or heavy bleeding from your vagina
+- Blood or fluid leaking from the vagina

 American Congress of Obstetricians and Gynecologists http://www.acog.org